sal55/langs/M5Lang/readme.md

 * No build system needed
 * Can run from source (a recent feature)
 * Accessible language simple enough for anyone to understand
+* Builds itself from source in about 0.1 seconds (some 40Kloc)

 ### Products